 Your Newtonian reflector will give great images of stars and planets — but only as long as you keep it well tuned.
 The "tuning" of a telescope is known as collimation.
 You may have heard that it is incomprehensible, tedious, time-consuming, a pain in the neck, and best avoided.
 I hope to convince you that it is none of these things.
-You can master it and in only a minute or two get your instrument ready for a star performance.
+You can master it, and in only a minute or two you'll have your instrument ready for a star performance.

 Know Your Newtonian Reflector Telescope